bholloway/webpack-multi-configurator/README.md

 Where the `generator` and `mixin*` are functions defined elsewhere.

-In the case that the generator returns 3 elements, the structure will be:
+Imagine that the given `generator` returns 3 `webpack-configurator` instances, the defined operations will be applied seperately to all 3 configurators.

 ![](./doc/operations.svg)